Origin-Byte/nft-protocol/rfc/README.md

 The important aspects to preserve in our opinion is to guarantee broadcast transactions for the initial mint, as well as to guarantee that in-game UX is not degraded if one has to rely on full-consensus transactions (More on this in part 4).

+### Custom royalty policies

+Any proposal must take into account the fact that the way royalties are charged can change in future.
+Therefore, the logic to calculate the amount from sale mustn't live in trading contracts nor in the NFT protocol.

+In our protocol, we give the trading contracts an ability to [state how much was an NFT sold for][royalties-create] and [wrap][royalties-wrap] those funds.
+Then, these funds are [unwrapped][royalties-unwrap] in the collection's contract.
+Royalties are distributed to creators.
+Rest of the coins are sent to the stated beneficiaries, such as the NFT seller or a marketplace as a commission.

 ## 2. Market (Liquidity Layer)

 **Price Spoofing**